-As Easter weekend is just around the corner – I thought I would share with you how I spent Easter in April 2010.
+As Easter weekend is just around the corner – I thought I would share with you how I spent my Easter in Rio.

 While Brazil is a country that I know is stunning and has many cities to visit, as well as one of the world’s largest waterfalls, there is a lot to see I will have to return for.
 Last Easter, I simply flew down for the weekend (wouldn’t recommend changing hemisphere’s for three days unless you have to) to see my 7th and final world wonder (Christ Redeemer), and quickly fell in love with Rio De Janeiro, the city, its people, and the lifestyle.